fouren714/MLonTheEdge-Senior-Design-21-22/Notebooks/Yolov5/README.md

 - To train on the LPCV.ai data from the challenges files:
   - This is not working correcrtly at this point and should be ignored until noted

+In any cell with the command !python detect.py, different versions of the model can be run after they have been created by changing "./runs/train/exp/weights/best.pt" to the correct path to the new model file